 The categorisation of the environmental hazards of the assessed chemicals according to Australian Environmental Criteria for Persistent, Bioaccumulative and/or Toxic Chemicals (DCCEEW n.d.) is presented below:

 Persistence

 Persistent (P).
-Based on environmental monitoring data for sediment and soil and available degradation data for FB-220 and FB-28 in water, chemicals in this group are categorised as Persistent.
+Based on available degradation data in water and environmental monitoring data for sediment and soil, chemicals in this group are categorised as persistent.

 Bioaccumulation